As an Amazon Associate we earn from qualifying purchases.

 A fixed triangle bikini top is majorly similar to the classic string triangle.
 The only difference and its major distinct feature is that the triangle cups are fixed into one position.
 They are usually attached to the band and to each other to prevent from moving sidewards unlike the string triangle.

-If the string triangle is best for women with small frames and small breasts, the fixed triangle bikini top is better for hourglass-shaped women.
+The fixed triangle bikini top is better for hourglass-shaped women.
 The curves in your upper body are made prominent by big boobs and a small waist.

 The fixed triangle top will be more supportive for your bulky and heavy breasts.
 The stationary cups are sewn in to stay on your boobs the whole time.
 The thicker band and straps are also recommended since they’re sturdier and therefore can hold up your breasts better.